-Preventing Abuse of Persons Who Live in the Community
+Preventing Abuse, Neglect, or Financial Exploitation of Persons Who Live in the Community

-The Adult Protective Services Program is locally coordinated through 45 provider agencies, which are designated by the regional Area Agency on Aging and the Department on Aging.
-Case workers from these agencies conduct investigations and work with older adults in resolving abusive situations.
+The Adult Protective Services Program is locally coordinated through 45 provider agencies, which are designated by the Regional Area Agency on Aging and the Illinois Department on Aging.
+Case workers from the Adult Protective Services Provider Agencies conduct investigations and work with adults age 60 or older and adults age 18-59 with disabilities in resolving the abuse, neglect, or financial exploitation situation.
 All Adult Protective Services caseworkers are trained and certified by the Department.

 For more information on protective services for seniors, contact the Senior HelpLine.

 To report suspected abuse, exploitation or neglect of an older person, call the statewide, 24-hour Adult Protective Services Hotline: 1-866-800-1409, 1-888-206-1327 (TTY).

 See also publications and Web sites related to this program: